College/University Transfer

 General requirements

-You must have attempted a minimum of 24 units of transferable post-secondary course work, and may transfer up to a maximum of 60 units toward your degree program.
-If you have attempted 9 - 23 units and are in good academic standing (you have a minimum GPA of a 2.0) you will be required to meet high school application deadlines and admission requirements.
+You must have attempted a minimum of 24 units (credits) of transferable post-secondary studies, and may transfer up to a maximum of 60 units toward your degree program.

 You are required to declare all previously attempted high school and post-secondary studies.
-If you are not in good standing and/or have a GPA of less than 2.00 ( 60%), you will not be admitted.
+You must be in good standing with a minimum 2.00 GPA (60%) to be considered for admission.

-Admission is competitive.
-In the past, the average for admission has ranged from a 2.50 GPA to a 3.50 GPA depending on the program.
-Note: an admission average is calculated on all transferable courses attempted.
+Your admission average is calculated on all transferable courses attempted.
 If you repeat a transferable course for admission, the highest course attempt will be used in the GPA calculation.
+Admission to SFU is competitive, so we encourage you to review our Historical Admission Range Grades for more information before you apply.

 Application dates and deadlines